 Kimberly has been an educator for over 25 years.
 She actively seeks to improve instructional effectiveness, the learning environment, and integrating technology in K-12 classrooms.
 She currently serves as an education consultant and is completing No Tears for TIers, a must-have book about implementing Common Core vocabulary, which will be published by Solution Tree Press later this year.

-May 21, 2014 By Kimberly
+December 31, 2014 By Kimberly

 2014 has been a great year for improving literacy learning.
 Practices such as close reading have become commonplace as teachers become more comfortable with selecting text selections and materials appropriate for deeper reading.
 New professional literacy resources such as Reading Wellness by Jan … Read More.